mkikets99/CAHBotDatabase/packs/en/crabadjuhumi/README.md

 | General, it appears that instead of brains, these zombies want _. | 1 |
 | Hear my words, _ will rise again! | 1 |
 | Hey, perverts!
 It's "Adam and Eve," not "_ and _". | 2 |
-| I see London,
-I see France,
+| I see London,I see France,
 I see _. | 1 |
 | I struggle to maintain a healthy weight, but my problem isn't glandular, it's _. | 1 |
 | If the eyes are the windows to the soul, then why are mine filled with _? | 1 |
 | In the days before her death, Maya Angelou wrote a moving essay about _. | 1 |
 | It is pitch black.
 You are likely to be eaten by _. | 1 |
 | Mother, Father: today I am a man.
 Fetch me _. | 1 |
 | New from DC Comics®: Batman vs. _. | 1 |
 | New to the 2020 Summer Olympics, _. | 1 |